philres/parasail-python/README.rst

 `back to top <#table-of-contents>`__

-Parasail can parse FASTA, FASTQ, and gzipped versions of such files.
+Parasail can parse FASTA, FASTQ, and gzipped versions of such files if zlib was found during the C library configure step.
 The function ``parasail.sequences_from_file`` will return a list-like object containing Sequence instances.
 A parasail Sequence behaves like an immutable string but also has extra attributes ``name``, ``comment``,